oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 * Stop/Start/Terminate an Autonomous Database
 * Delete the resource from the K8s cluster

-You will use the OraOperator to perform some of these actions in the [Lifecycle Operations (ADB)](?lab=lifecycle-adb) Lab.
+You will use the OraOperator to perform some of these actions in this Lab and the [Lifecycle Operations (ADB)](?lab=lifecycle-adb) Lab.

 ## Task 1: Create a Namespace